 The NHS has been using the principles of improvement science for a number of years – whether that be Lean, Institute of Healthcare Improvement model, Virginia Mason or others.
-From the use of all those models a common thread has emerged, namely that there is a desire for the development of a consistent improvement-focused approach and culture at all levels of the NHS – national, regional, ICS and STP, and for all sector providers to support services to become safer, better and faster for patients.
+From the use of all those models a common thread has emerged, namely that there is a desire for the development of a consistent improvement-focused approach and culture across the NHS – national, regional, and ICS driving services to become safer, better and faster for patients.

 Organisations with well-established systematic organisational approaches to improvement tend to seek continuous improvement everyday rather than focusing on compliance with external assurance frameworks, thereby regaining the balance between assurance and improvement.

 The journey to developing an embedded approach to improvement in your organisation will require an understanding of the conditions of your organisation and its readiness, and how you can align your aims for improvement with a systematic approach to improvement across the organisation – not project by project.
 What is your capability and capacity for improvement and not least how will you sustain improvements?

 There are lots of resources on the challenges around embedding a culture of improvement so that it becomes ‘the way we do things round here’.